 Finally, my confusion ends: By September 1950, Earl Plummer was back with the Red Caps and a Jolly Joyce ad in November called the group "Ganzy Thompson & His 4 Blues" (the only time I saw that designation used).
 Arthur Davey drifted away too, taking his vague status with him.
 After being booked as a soloist in 1950, by June 1951, at the latest, he was with Plink, Plank And Plunk.
 (His status there was somewhat hazy too.
 A July 16, 1951 ad has "Plink - Plank n' Plunk, featuring Arthur Davies [sic] (formerly with the Red Caps)".
 The accompanying photo shows four members, with Davey's head pasted in.
 Throughout all of July, he was billed as "Davies".
 The good news?
 It's not the 4 Blues and I'll let someone else try to figure them out!)

 There's one more photo that I found of the 4 Blues.
-This was an advertising sheet put out by the Gale Agency, which seems to picture a later group (especially based on the hairstyles).
-The 4 Blues had been with Gale in the early 40s, but this looks like a 50s photograph, so they might have left Jolly Joyce to go with Gale again.
-I think Ganzyetter Thompson is at left and Carroll Jones is definitely third from left; it's possible that Joseph Gardner has grown a mustache and is second from left, but I'm really not sure about that.
-Missing entirely from the photo is Doc Starkes, who, by early 1954, was briefly with the Piccadilly Pipers and then went on to form the Nite Riders/Night Riders.
-I would conclude that Ganzy Thompson and Carroll Jones kept things together at least through 1954, but I can't find any mention of them at all after 1952.
+This was an advertising sheet put out by the Gale Agency, which pictures a later group.
+The 4 Blues had been with Gale in the early 40s, but it looks like they left Jolly Joyce to go with Gale again.
+Ganzyetter Thompson is at left and Carroll Jones is definitely third from left; I don't know who the other two are.
+By this time, Doc Starkes is gone.
+(By early 1954 he'd briefly be with the Piccadilly Pipers and then go on to form the Nite Riders/Night Riders.)
+Dan Kockakian provided me with another photo of that same group that had appeared in the May 3, 1952 Baltimore Afro-American.
+I can't find any mention of them at all after 1952.
 (There's a tantalizing ad for a 4 Blues act appearing at the Twin Pines, in Kittanning (western Pennsylvania) in March 1958, but I don't really believe this is them.)

 The 4 Blues were an inconsistent group, based on performance and record reviews.
 Dismal failures with their recordings, they still must have pleased a lot of people in shows, since they were together for at least a dozen years.